- Heating Fuel & Pellets

 - Rebates and Financing

-Tom is the Chief Financial Officer at the Vermont Housing Finance Agency (VHFA) where he is responsible for the overall direction of the financial, accounting and investment areas of this large, not-for-profit affordable housing agency.
-Prior to joining VHFA, Tom held senior positions at Trak Sports ISA, GE Healthcare and Information Resources.
-He served on the Board of ReSOURCE, a Burlington-based, non-profit Community Enterprise, for 15 years.
+Tom is the Chief Financial Officer at the Vermont Housing Finance Agency (VHFA) where he is responsible for the overall direction of the financial, accounting and investment areas of this not-for-profit affordable housing agency.
+Prior to joining VHFA, Tom held senior financial positions at Trak Sports ISA, GE Healthcare and Information Resources.
+Tom also worked as an adjunct accounting professor at both Champlain College (since 2010) and the Community College of Vermont (since 2005).
+He served on the Board of ReSOURCE, a Burlington-based, non-profit Community Enterprise for 15 years and served as Board President, Vice President and Treasurer during that tenure.
 Tom holds an MBA (Finance) degree from Bentley University in Waltham, MA and a BA in Business Administration from St. Michaels College.

 Richard Faesy, Chair